MariaExtrella/QATestTheAgileMonkeys/README.md

     ### Call the feature to sign in the API with the JSON file that contains the admin's datas
     * def signIn = call read('signin.feature') adminDatas

-The response of the post, if everything goes fine has the idToken which we will use in every query.
+The response to the post, if everything goes fine has the idToken which we will use in every query.
 As it is a JSON response, it is saved in a variable an from it we'll get the authentication:

         Scenario: obtain a token for the admin user
            * def query =